rspec/rspec.github.io/README.md

 ## Deploying

-Change the directory to `build`, and commit the changes.
+Run `bundle exec middleman build`, which will compile the site to `docs`.

-To publish to the staging site (http://rspec-staging.github.io/), run:
+To deploy to staging you can create a PR against https://github.com/RSpec-Staging/rspec-staging.github.io/ or you can push temporarily with:

 ```
-git push staging master
+git push staging <branch>:source --force
 ```

-To publish to the main documentation site (http://rspec.info/), run:
+To deploy to production you should create a PR against https://github.com/rspec/rspec.github.io/ or run:

 ```
-git push origin master
+git push origin source
 ```

 ## Credits